 This responsible tourism guide to Dubai will let you discover nature as well as the culture and heritage.
 I intend to show you of the beaten paths spots in Dubai and inspire you for more of an eco-friendly traveling.
 Moreover, I am trying to prove that the city can surprise you not only with the luxury, innovation and skyscrapers.

 Seeing the modern part of Dubai such as Marina Bay or Dubai Mall and moving to the old part is literally like coming to another country.
 Old Dubai is near the creek, with the port still functioning.

 I started visiting the Old Dubai from Al Ras metro station which is just near the Gold Souk (gold market).
 The street full of jewellery shops is interesting to see as the items are often unbelievably precious, rich in decorations and size.
 For instance, the biggest golden ring in the world or wedding necklesses, which weight would surely make me collapse if I would wear it.
 Literally like an armour.

 Just few steps after, there is Deira Grand Souk with spice market, souvenirs and clothes, in case you haven’t packed enough for Dubai.
-It’s a bit pricy, and you have to bargain a lot before buying something.
+Street markets are interesting everywhere as you can see local custom, habits and taste something new.
+Shopping locally is also impornat for local economy.
+Dubai markets are bit pricy, though, and you have to bargain a lot before buying something.
 However, it’s nice to see and smell various spices, herbs, teas and natural medicines.
 The highest attention gets natural viagra and sulfur which is suppose to heal skin allergies.

 Apart from the souks, it’s nice to go off the beaten path in Dubai and just get lost in the narrow streets and see what locals do.